Explaining the Seven Plastic Recycling Symbols

 How to Recycle: Curbside recycling.
 Empty and rinse out any remaining contents.

-Examples: Milk jugs, detergent and other cleaner bottles, grocery bags, yogurt tubs, cereal box liners.
+Examples: Milk jugs, detergent and other cleaning chemical bottles, grocery bags, yogurt tubs, cereal box liners.

-How to Recycle: Most curbside recycling programs will collect all these items.
-Grocery bags may or may not be accepted, however many stores will collect and recycle them.
+How to Recycle: Most curbside recycling programs will collect items with this symbol.
+Grocery bags may or may not be accepted.
+However, many stores will collect and recycle them for you.

 Examples: Plumping and sewage pipes, vinyl flooring, window framing, food wrap.

-How to Recycle: Unfortunately, PVC cannot be recycled curbside.
+How to Recycle: PVC cannot be recycled curbside.
 Check with your local waste management for specifications.
 There may be special collection centers in your area.
-Remember to NEVER burn PVC, as it can release toxins.
+Remember to never burn PVC, as it can release dangerous toxins.

 Examples: Shopping bags, furniture, six-pack rings, shrink wrap, squeeze bottles, some clothing.

 How to Recycle: Usually not accepted for curbside recycling.
-Most items can be thrown in the trash or taken to a recycling center.
-Similar to HDPE, shopping bags are usually accepted and recycled by retail and grocery stores.
+In brief, you can throw most items in the trash or take them to a recycling center.
+Retail and grocery stores usually accept and recycle shopping bags, similar to HDPE.

-5. PP (Polypropylene) – PP is stiff, tough, and resistant to moisture, grease, and chemicals.
-Since it has a high melting point, it’s often used for hot liquid containers.
+Polypropylene is stiff, tough, and resistant to moisture, grease, and chemicals.
+Since it has a high melting point, it’s great for hot liquid containers.
 Polypropylene is gradually becoming more accepted by recyclers.
 Its symbol features a triangle with the number 5 inside and letters PP underneath.

 Examples: Straws, syrup bottles, medicine bottles, yogurt containers, plastic bottle caps, some furniture.

 How to Recycle: Curbside recycling.
-Be sure to rinse out any leftover contents.
+Above all, be sure to rinse out any leftover contents.

 Examples: Styrofoam plates and cups, egg cartons, carry-out containers, peanut packaging.